The countries where the State Department warns that travelers risk being wrongfully detained

 In July, the State Department added a new risk factor to its travel advisories, warning U.S. citizens traveling abroad of the possibility they could be wrongfully detained by a foreign country's government.
 That indicator, signified by a "D" label, has been attached since the summer to existing travel advisories for Russia and seven other countries — Burma, China, Eritrea, Iran, Nicaragua, North Korea and Venezuela.

-In 2017, Otto Warmbier, a University of Virginia student who was freed from North Korean custody, died soon after his release.
+In 2017, Otto Warmbier, a University of Virginia student who was in a coma when he was freed from North Korean custody, died soon after his release.

 Earlier this year, Venezuela freed seven Americans who had been imprisoned, including five oil executives held for almost five years, in exchange for two nephews of President Nicholas Maduro's wife who had been jailed for years by the U.S. on drug smuggling convictions.